RevolutionVA/website2017/humans/README.md

 Role must be one of the following for the human to appear on the site:

+- Board Member
+- Keynote Speaker
+- Organizer
+- Panelist
 - Speaker
-- Keynote Speaker
 - Volunteer
-- Board Member
-- Organizer